catalog shopping? think like a seed breeder, says joseph tychonievich

-In our conversation on my public-radio show and podcast (listen in now to the January 5, 2015 show, or read along, or both), Joseph told me how to take best advantage of all the self-sowns that pop up by knowing which to keep and which to thin out; how to apply a smarter eye to saving seed, and more.
+In our conversation on my public-radio show and podcast, Joseph told me how to take best advantage of all the self-sowns that pop up by knowing which to keep and which to thin out; how to apply a smarter eye to saving seed, and more.

 Our discussion was the second installment in the second year of my annual wintertime seed series (here’s the whole archive).
 This year’s series began last episode with Bill Tracy, a longtime professional corn breeder from the University of Wisconsin, and the story of a new organic corn and why it matters.

 Q. I read in the introduction to “Plant Breeding for the Home Gardener,” Joseph, that your breeding career began with some violas at a very young age.
 Tell us a little about what got you hooked, and what you focus on today in your own experiments.